 Form 540 2EZ Form 540 Form not included in this booklet.
 If you qualify to use Form 540 2EZ, see "Where To Get Income Tax Forms and Publications" to download or order this form.
-Filing Status Single, married/RDP filing jointly, head of household, qualifying surviving spouse/RDP Any filing status Dependents 0-3 allowed All dependents you are entitled to claim Amount of Income Total income of: • \$100,000 or less if single or head of household • \$200,000 or less if married/RDP filing jointly or qualifying surviving spouse/RDP You cannot use Form 540 2EZ if you (or your spouse/RDP) can be claimed as a dependent by another taxpayer, and your TOTAL income is less than or equal to \$17,813 if single; \$35,576 if married/RDP filing jointly or qualifying surviving spouse/RDP; or \$25,176 if head of household.
-Any amount of income Sources of Income Only income from: Wages, salaries, and tips Taxable interest, dividends, and pensions Taxable scholarship and fellowship grants (only if reported on federal Form(s) W-2) Capital gains from mutual funds (reported on federal Form 1099-DIV, box 2a only) Unemployment compensation reported on federal Form 1099-G Paid Family Leave Insurance U.S. social security benefits Tier 1 and tier 2 railroad retirement payments All sources of income Adjustments to Income No adjustments to income All adjustments to income Standard Deduction Allowed Allowed Itemized Deductions No itemized deductions All itemized deductions Payments Only withholding shown on federal Form(s) W-2 and 1099-R Withholding from all sources Estimated tax payments Payments made with extension Excess State Disability Insurance (SDI) or Voluntary Plan Disability Insurance (VPDI) Tax Credits Refundable California earned income tax credit Refundable young child tax credit Refundable foster youth tax credit Personal exemption credit Senior exemption credit Up to three dependent exemption credits Nonrefundable renter's credit All tax credits Other Taxes Only tax computed using the 540 2EZ Table All taxes If you qualify to use Form 540 2EZ, you may be eligible to use CalFile.
-Visit ftb.ca.gov and search for calfile .
-It's fast, easy, and free.
-If you don't qualify for CalFile, you qualify for e-file.
+Filing Status Single, married/RDP filing jointly, head of household, qualifying surviving spouse/RDP Any filing status Dependents 0-3 allowed All dependents you are entitled to claim Amount of Income Total income of: • \$100,000 or less if single or head of household • \$200,000 or less if married/RDP filing jointly or qualifying surviving spouse/RDP You cannot use Form 540 2EZ if you (or your spouse/RDP) can be claimed as a dependent by another taxpayer, and your TOTAL income is less than or equal to \$18,390 if single; \$36,730 if married/RDP filing jointly or qualifying surviving spouse/RDP; or \$26,030 if head of household.
+Any amount of income Sources of Income Only income from: Wages, salaries, and tips Taxable interest, dividends, and pensions Taxable scholarship and fellowship grants (only if reported on federal Form(s) W-2) Capital gains from mutual funds (reported on federal Form 1099-DIV, box 2a only) Unemployment compensation reported on federal Form 1099-G Paid Family Leave Insurance U.S. social security benefits Tier 1 and tier 2 railroad retirement payments All sources of income Adjustments to Income No adjustments to income All adjustments to income Standard Deduction Allowed Allowed Itemized Deductions No itemized deductions All itemized deductions Payments Only withholding shown on federal Form(s) W-2 and 1099-R Withholding from all sources Estimated tax payments Payments made with extension Tax Credits Refundable California earned income tax credit Refundable young child tax credit Refundable foster youth tax credit Personal exemption credit Senior exemption credit Up to three dependent exemption credits Nonrefundable renter's credit All tax credits Other Taxes Only tax computed using the 540 2EZ Table All taxes ✓ Tip If you qualify to use Form 540 2EZ, you may be eligit Visit ftb.ca.gov and search for calfile .
+It's fast, easy, If you don't qualify for CalFile, you qualify for e-file.
 Go to ftb.ca.gov and search for efile options .